SIEA, SGAP, and PAP FLAPS Houston

 - Your preferences for a specific procedure based on aesthetic results such as scarring and incorporating body contouring into the donor site surgery.

 Factors such as your health, medical history, and cancer treatment plan will also be taken into account to ensure that your reconstruction is performed when you are in the best possible health for surgery and recovery.

-How Do I Find a Qualified SIEA, SGAP, and PAP Flap Surgeon in Connecticut?
+How Do I Find a Qualified SIEA, SGAP, and PAP Flap Surgeon in Houston?

-Many patients in Connecticut are familiar with the cancer center that is located in their city.
+Many patients in Houston are familiar with the cancer center that is located in their city.
 Your breast reconstructive surgeon should also have:

 - Extensive microsurgical training needed for SIEA, SGAP, and PAP flap surgery.

 - Training in free flap breast reconstructive surgery from renowned experts.

 Dr. Craig is a board-certified reconstructive surgeon with experience in the latest microsurgical techniques from her training at MD Anderson Cancer Center in Houston.
 She can perform the delicate blood vessel connections needed for free flap surgery and has advanced aesthetic training to restore the natural look of your breasts.

 Dr. Craig has received one-on-one training from top breast reconstruction surgeons Dr. Roger Khouri and Dr. Phillip Blondeel, and joined the successful practice of Dr. Fusi, top surgeon of the region who is now retired, where they both combined their training and expertise for patients throughout Houston.